The four steps of the fundraising process

 In my opinion, fundraising is more of an art than a science – which means you have to use your heart, intuition and common sense rather than some impersonal, mechanical process.

-That being said, the generally accepted process for successful fundraising is somewhat mechanical by design– but– and its a big but – this “mechanical” process can only be effective if we focus on the person and not their wallet.
+That being said, the generally fundraising process steps for successful fundraising are somewhat mechanical by design– but– and its a big but – this “mechanical” process can only be effective if we focus on the person and not their wallet.
 This will force us to focus on the relationship and not the transaction.
 At the end of the day its really all about the relationship and nothing else.
 If we add to the process a genuine and personal interest in the donor as a human being we will be far ahead of our peers who often view the donor as a private ATM machine that just keeps throwing off cash any time it is needed.

 Identification – Identifying potential donors is the most essential aspect of any fundraising campaign.
 It is an obvious point yet it isn’t always considered the keystone of the fundraising process; without prospects there can be no solicitation.
 This step also includes a qualification stage which includes comprehensive research and wealth screening of each prospect/donor to determine capacity and propensity.